-- High blood sugar associated with HIV treatments.
-Early research suggests that taking chromium nicotinate or chromium picolinate daily for 8-16 weeks might help reduce insulin resistance in HIV patients receiving antiretroviral therapy.
+- Insulin resistance caused by drugs used to treat HIV/AIDS (antiretroviral-induced insulin resistance).
+Early research shows that taking chromium nicotinate or chromium picolinate daily for 8-16 weeks might help reduce insulin resistance in HIV patients receiving antiretroviral therapy.

-- A type of depression called atypical depression.
-Early research suggests that chromium picolinate might improve the remission rate in people with atypical depression.
-However, other evidence suggests that taking chromium picolinate does not improve most symptoms of this type of depression.
+- A type of depression (atypical depression).
+Early research shows that chromium picolinate might improve the remission rate in people with atypical depression.
+However, other evidence shows that taking chromium picolinate does not improve most symptoms of this type of depression.

-- Abnormal cholesterol levels caused by medications.
-Early research suggests that taking 600 mcg of chromium daily for 2 months increases high-density lipoprotein (HDL or "good") cholesterol in men who take a class of drugs called beta-blockers.
+- Abnormal levels of blood fats caused by certain blood pressure medicine (beta blocker-induced dyslipidemia).
+Early research shows that taking 600 mcg of chromium daily for 2 months increases high-density lipoprotein (HDL or "good") cholesterol in men who take a class of drugs called beta-blockers.

-- Low blood sugar.
-Early research suggests that taking chromium chloride daily for 3 months improves symptoms and increases blood sugar levels in people with low blood sugar.
-Other early research suggests that taking chromium (Biochrome, Pharma-Nord, Denmark) by mouth daily for 3 months improves symptoms, including chilliness, trembling, and disorientation, in people with low blood sugar.
+- Low levels of sugar in the blood (hypoglycemia).
+Early research shows that taking chromium chloride daily for 3 months improves symptoms and increases blood sugar levels in people with low blood sugar.
+Other early research shows that taking chromium by mouth daily for 3 months improves symptoms, including chilliness, trembling, and disorientation, in people with low blood sugar.

-- Metabolic syndrome.
-Early evidence suggests that taking a specific chromium product (Chromax, Nutrition21, Purchase, NY) twice daily for 12 weeks does not affect weight, waist circumferences, blood sugar, or cholesterol levels in people with metabolic syndrome.
+- A grouping of symptoms that increase the risk of diabetes, heart disease, and stroke (metabolic syndrome).
+Early evidence shows that taking a specific chromium product twice daily for 12 weeks does not affect weight, waist circumferences, blood sugar, or cholesterol levels in people with metabolic syndrome.

-- Turner's syndrome (an inherited disease that often leads to diabetes).
-Early research suggests chromium supplements might improve the processing of sugar and fat in people with Turner's syndrome.
+- An inherited condition that causes short stature and learning disability in girls (Turner syndrome).
+Early research shows that chromium supplements might improve the processing of sugar and fat in people with Turner syndrome.

 - Other conditions.

-Chromium is POSSIBLY SAFE for most adults when taken by mouth for longer periods of time.
-Chromium has been used safely in a small number of studies using doses of 200-1000 mcg daily for up to 2 years.
-Some people experience side effects such as skin irritation, headaches, dizziness, nausea, mood changes and impaired thinking, judgment, and coordination.
+Some people experience side effects such as skin irritation, headaches, dizziness, nausea, mood changes, impaired thinking, judgment, and coordination.
 High doses have been linked to more serious side effects including blood disorders, liver or kidney damage, and other problems.
 It is not known for sure if chromium is the actual cause of these side effects.

-Breast-feeding: Chromium is LIKELY SAFE to use while breast-feeding when taken by mouth in amounts that are equal to or less than "adequate intake" (AI) levels.
-The AI for breast-feeding women 14 to 18 years-old is 44 mcg daily.
-For breast-feeding women 19 to 50 years-old it is 45 mcg daily.
-There is not enough reliable information about the safety of taking higher amounts of chromium if you are breast-feeding.
-Stay on the safe side and avoid use.
+Breast-feeding: Chromium is LIKELY SAFE to use while breast-feeding when taken by mouth in amounts that do not exceed "adequate intake" (AI) levels.
+The AI for those 14-18 years old is 44 mcg daily.
+For those 19-50 years old, it is 45 mcg daily.
+There isn't enough reliable information to know if taking higher amounts of chromium is safe when breast-feeding.
+Stay on the safe side and stick with amounts below the AI.